opnfv/yardstick/docs/testing/user/userguide/14-nsb-operation.rst

 ^^^^^^^^^^^^^^^^^

-The configuration of the availability zone is requred in cases where location of exact compute host/group of compute hosts needs to be specified for SampleVNF or traffic generator in the heat test case.
+The configuration of the availability zone is requred in cases where location of exact compute host/group of compute hosts needs to be specified for :term:`SampleVNF` or traffic generator in the heat test case.
 If this is the case, please follow the instructions below.

 .. _`Create a host aggregate`: